 As of 2017, 49 percent of Americans were living paycheck to paycheck.
 The number was a bit higher at the start of the Great Recession in 2008.
 41 percent of men were living paycheck to paycheck.
 56 percent of women are living paycheck to paycheck.
 The bottom line is that when a person lives paycheck to paycheck, housing is immediately at risk when that paycheck is no longer available for one reason or another.

 In addition to losing a job, other factors can jeopardize housing when a person lives paycheck to paycheck.
 A prime example is a person in this position facing a medical issue or having a family member with a medical issue.
-Even if an individual with a familial medical issue is working, and the paycheck is coming in, the lack of any other financial resources placing housing at risk.
+Even if an individual with a medical issue is working, and the paycheck is coming in, the lack of any other financial resources places housing at risk.

 Americans and Emergency Funds